4kpros/go-api/README.md

 Make installed for shortcuts

-Docker installed if you want to start new postgres and redis containers
+Docker installed if you want to build and start postgres and redis containers

 Build and start Redis container with the command ```make docker-redis```